kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 ## Implementation Plan
 @dashpole will create an interface over cAdvisor that provides core metrics.
-@dashpole will create a separate, versioned endpoint TBD to publish this set of core metrics.
 @dashpole will modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
 @dashpole will modify the structure of metrics collection code to be "On-Demand".

 Suggested, tentative future work, which may be covered by future proposals:
+ - Publish these metrics in some form to a kubelet API endpoint
  - Obtain all runtime-specific information needed to collect metrics from the CRI.
  - Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
- - The kubelet no longer provides the summary API, and starts, by default, cAdvisor stand-alone (which provides the summary API).
-Include flag to disable running stand-alone cAdvisor.
+ - Kubernetes can be configured to run a default "third party metrics provider" as a daemonset.
+Possibly standalone cAdvisor.

 ## Rollout Plan
-The core metrics endpoint (TBD) will be added alongside the current Summary API for the upcoming release.
+The work described here is entirely internal.
+However, publishing a kubelet API endpoint The core metrics endpoint (TBD) will be added alongside the current Summary API for the upcoming release.
 This should allow concurrent developments of other portions of the system metrics pipeline (metrics-server, for example).
 Once this addition is made, all other changes will be internal, and will not require any API changes.
-Once the [implementation work](#implementation-plan) is completed, @dashpole will start discussions on how to provide the summary API through a means separate from the kubelet.
+Once the [implementation work](#implementation-plan) is completed, @dashpole will start discussions on the future of the Summary API, and how to provide an out-of-the-box solution for the "third party monitoring" pipeline on the node.
 One current idea is a standalone verison of cAdvisor, but any third party metrics solution could serve this function as well.

 ## Implementation Status

 The implementation goals of the first milestone are outlined below.
 - [ ] Create the proposal
 - [ ] Implement collection and consumption of core metrics.
-- [ ] Create Kubelet API endpoint for core metrics.
 - [ ] Modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
 - [ ] Modify the structure of metrics collection code to be "On-Demand"